rapatao/vertx-eventbus-proxyhelper-java/README.md

 ## Limitations

 - The service implementation must have only one interface
-- All methods must return a Future<T>.
 - You cannot override any service methods.
 - All methods arguments must be decoded with io.vertx.core.json.Json#decode
+- When using:
+    - "asSend": The service method does need to return a "Future<T>".
+    - "AsPublish": The service method does not need to have a return statement.